ubco-mds-2021-labs/dashboard1-group-f/team_contract.md

 2. When there is inappropriate language or other behaviour that is judged unprofessional or unacceptable in the community, team members should issue a confidential, verbal or written warning, explaining the nature of the offence and why the behaviour was wrong.
 It's possible that an apology will be sought.
 3. If a violation occurs through a single incident or series of activities, a warning with consequences for continued behaviour.
 4. When there has been a major breach of community standards, such as repeated inappropriate behaviour.
 The professor will be alerted of the infraction and will be sought for advice on how to proceed.
 5. In case a pattern of community standards is being violated, such as persistent inappropriate behaviour, harassment of an individual, or violence toward or disparagement of groups of people.
-A request maybe made to the professor to remove the offender from the group.
+A request may be made to the professor to remove the offender from the group.

 ## Conflict Management